 The Foundation recognizes potential accrued interest and penalties related to uncertain tax positions in income tax expense.
-During the year ended December 31, 2015 and 2014, the Foundation did not recognize any amount in potential interest and penalties associated with uncertain tax positions.
-The Foundation's income tax returns are subject to examination for all tax years ended on or after December 31, 2011 with regards to the positions taken and results reported.
+During the years ended December 31, 2016 and 2015, the Foundation did not recognize any amount in potential interest and penalties associated with uncertain tax positions.
+The Foundation's income tax returns are subject to examination for all tax years ended on or after December 31, 2012 with regards to the positions taken and results reported.